mariano-perez-rodriguez/draupnir/doc/RESULTS.md

 ## Methodology

-The only parameter changed is the initial state, the generator is fixed to the ECMA one, the initial value and xoring mask are fixed to the all-1s pattern, the soaking rounds parameter is fixed to 8, and the squeezing rounds parameter is fixed to 1.
+The only parameter changed is the initial state, the width is fixed to 64 bits, the generator is fixed to the ECMA one, the initial value and xoring mask are fixed to the all-1s pattern, the soaking rounds parameter is fixed to 8, and the squeezing rounds parameter is fixed to 1.

 The test results are presented as the formatted output of the results of:
 ````sh